deis/example-clojure-ring/README.md

 ------------------------
 To use a Clojure application with OpDemand, you will need to conform to 3 basic requirements:

- * Use **Leiningen** to manage dependencies
+ * Use **Leinengen** to manage dependencies
  * Use **Foreman** to manage processes
  * Use **Environment Variables** to manage configuration

 If you're deploying the example application, it already conforms to these requirements.
-If you're in a rush, skip to [Create a Platform](#create).
+If you're in a rush, skip to [Create a new Service](#create-a-new-service).

-### Use Leiningen to manage dependencies
+### Use Leinengen to manage dependencies

 On every deploy action, OpDemand will run `lein deps` on all application workers to ensure dependencies are up to date.
 Dependencies are specified in a `project.clj` file in the root of your repository.
 Here is an example `project.clj`: